german92/iExperience.github.io/notes_for_future.md

 #### String interpolation

-Explain string interpolation better: people have trouble understanding what it is.
-Perhaps do:
+Not a huge issue, and probably low priority.
+A few people have trouble understanding what it is; I see some

+    word = "string"
+    puts "#{word}"

+Perhaps quickly do:
     string1 + " " + string2

 Then say...that's kind of annoying, so we can do: